mrkkrp/path-io/README.md

-This package provides an interface to the [`directory`](https://hackage.haskell.org/package/directory) package for users of Chris Done's [`path`](https://hackage.haskell.org/package/path).
-It also implements some missing stuff like recursive scanning and copying of directories, working with temporary files/directories, etc.
+This package provides an interface to the [`directory`](https://hackage.haskell.org/package/directory) package for users of [`path`](https://hackage.haskell.org/package/path).
+It also implements some extra functionality like recursive scanning and copying of directories, working with temporary files/directories, etc.

 Consult Haddocks for usage, which should be trivial.